 Object Description This indicates the global rip version.
 By default, the router sends RIPv2 and accepts both RIPv1 and RIPv2.
 When the router receive either version of REQUESTS or triggered updates packets, it replies with the appropriate version.
 Be aware that the RIP network class Version configuration when RIPv1 is involved in the topology.
 RIPv1 uses classful routing, the subnet information is not included in the routing updates.
 The limitation makes it impossible to have different-sized subnets inside of the same network class.
-In other words, all subnets in a network class must have the same size Undete Timer The timer interval (in seconds) between the router sends the complete routing table to all Update Timer neighboring RIP routers Invalid Timer The invalid timer is the number of seconds after which a route will be marked invalid.
-Garbage-Collection The garbage collection timer is the number of seconds after which a route will be deleted.
-Timer Next Update Time Specifies when the next round of updates will be sent out from this router in seconds.
+In other words, all subnets in a network class must have the same size Undata Timor The timer interval (in seconds) between the router sends the complete routing table to all Update Timer neighboring RIP routers Invalid Timer The invalid timer is the number of seconds after which a route will be marked invalid.
+Garbage-Collection The garbage collection times in the number of eccende after which a residencial he deleted Timer The garbage collection timer is the number of seconds after which a route will be deleted.
+Next Update Time Specifies when the next round of updates will be sent out from this router in seconds.
 Redistribute Default This indicates the default metric value of redistributed routes.
 Metric This indicates the default metric value of redistributed routes.
-Redistribute This is discass the compared as the is undistributed on the Connected This indicates the connected route is redistributed or not.
+Redistribute This indicates the connected route is radiatributed or not Connected This indicates the connected route is redistributed or not.
 Redistribute Static This indicates the static route is redistributed or not.
 Redistribute OSPF This indicates the OSPF route is redistributed or not.
 Administrative This indicates administrative distance value Distance